soumendrak/website-v2/content/blog/a-guide-to-the-amazon-recruiting-process-what-to-expect-and-how-to-get-ready.md

 +++
-title = "A Guide to the Amazon Recruiting Process: What to Expect and How to Get Ready" description = "Amazon Recruiting Process: my experience and what to expect." date = "2023-02-07" updated = "2024-08-16"
+title = "[Offered] A Guide to the Amazon Recruiting Process: What to Expect and How to Get Ready" description = "Amazon Recruiting Process: my experience and what to expect." date = "2023-02-07" updated = "2025-04-27"
 [extra]
 social_media_card = "/images/posts/amazon.webp"

 [taxonomies]
-tags=["interview", "amazon", "python", "interview-questions", "faang"] categories=["job-interview"]
+tags=["interview", "amazon", "python", "interview-questions", "faang", "job-interview"]
 +++

 ## TL;DR

-A Guide to the Amazon Recruiting Process: What to Expect and How to Get Ready - This article outlines the Amazon recruiting process, what to expect, and how to prepare.
+This article outlines the Amazon recruiting process, what to expect, and how to prepare.
 It includes a breakdown of the interview rounds, the topics discussed, and the outcome.
 It also provides tips on preparing for the Amazon Leadership Principle rounds and a conclusion.

 ## How I landed up with an interview call?